-Lifespan: Annual to perennial.
+Lifespan: Annual to short-lived perennial.
 Usually grown as annual.

 Growth rate: Rapid.

 Mature Size: Normally 8" high.

 Flowers: Orange-yellow, four petals shaped like a cup, 2" wide.
 The flowers close

 on cloudy days and at night and reopen the next morning in sunny conditions.

 Bloom: Winter into spring.
 The blooming period for a group may last up to four months.

 Stems: No thorns.

 Roots: It does not transplant once the seed has sprouted, unless it is grown in a